pgaxatte/openstack-workshops/01_manage_resources_basic/01c_create_private_network_and_ports.md

 +--------------------------------------+----------+----------------------------------------------------------------------------+
 ```

-## Create a VM connected to the private network
+## Create two VM connected to the private network
 Now that we have a private network, we can use the following command to create 2 new VM in one shot with a connection to both networks:
 ```shell
 openstack server create \